 - The support team for children and young people on the autistic spectrum

 Parents/carers, students and staff are involved in reviewing the impact and outcomes of SEN provision on a regular basis.
-We follow the “assess, plan, do, review” model of SEN Support from the 2015 Code of Practice to ensure that parents/carers and their children are involved at each step.
-Before any additional provision is put in place to support a student with SEN, the SENCo, teaching staff (as appropriate), parents/carers and the student will agree what they would expect to be different following the intervention.
+We follow the “assess, plan, do, review” model of SEN Support from the SEN Code of Practice to ensure that parents/carers and their children are involved at each step.
+Before any additional provision is put in place to support a student with SEN, the SENCo, teaching staff as well as other stakeholders (examples are in the booklet- Student Intervention Strategy).

 Students, their parents/carers and their teaching and support staff will be directly involved in reviewing progress:

-- o It could be in the form of face‐to‐face meetings (such as at parent‐teacher consultation events or 1:1 meetings with the SENCo)
+- It could be in the form of face-to-face meetings (such as at parent-teacher consultation events or 1:1 meetings with the SENCo/SEND staff)

-- o It could be by means of telephone calls, email or two‐way written communications/reports at least three times per year, when progress and any next steps can be discussed and agreed.
+- It could be by means of telephone calls, email or two-way written communications/reports regular throughout the year, when progress and any next steps can be discussed and agreed.